ReportCardsMC/ghdo/README.md

 ### API

-We have a small api which yo can get the list of sites, how much sites, or get a random site
+We have a small api which you can get the list of sites, how much sites, or get a random site

 [site list](http://www.ghdo.pw/sites) [site count](http://www.ghdo.pw/sitesize) [random site](http://www.ghdo.pw/randomsite)